cloudmesh/cloudmesh-cc/MANUAL.md

 scripts.
 Providing an archive file such as a `.tar`, `.tar.gz`, or `.xz`. may enable the workflow to be better suited towards portability and simplicity, where one can share an archive file with another user.
-We will chose here a tar file as example.
+We will choose here a tar file as example.

 ### Create tar archive file